quasarstream/python-ffmpeg-video-streaming/README.md

 There are several ways to save files.

 #### 1. To a Local Path
 You can pass a local path to the `output` method.
-If there was no directory in the path, then the package auto makes the directory.
+If there is no directory, then the package will create it.
 ```python
 from ffmpeg_streaming import Formats